uwkylelee/StockPrediction/README.md

 $ python3 src/stock_prediction/test.py
 ```

-Following messages will appear if you have followed the above instructions without any changes.
+Following messages will appear if you have followed the above instructions without any errors.

 ```
 Current Date: YYYY-MM-DD